 - 1. Hold the payload with one hand.

-- 2. Push up on the payload clip and pull the lock plate out into the extended position.
+- 2. Push up on the payload locking mechanism and pull the lock plate out into the extended position.

 - 3. Lower the payload from the mount.

-Figure 17.
+Figure 13.
 Release the payload adapter clip.

 Before releasing a payload to attach another payload make sure that the drone and the payload are fully powered OFF.